 Stand-in for an enterprise database during demos or testing

-If you are writing a client application for an enterprise database engine, it makes sense to use a generic database backend that allows you to connect to many different kinds of SQL database engines.
-It makes even better sense to go ahead and include SQLite in the mix of supported databases and to statically link the SQLite engine in with the client.
+Client applications typically use a generic database interface that allows connections to various SQL database engines.
+It makes good sense to include SQLite in the mix of supported databases and to statically link the SQLite engine in with the client.
 That way the client program can be used standalone with an SQLite data file for testing or for demonstrations.

 Experimental SQL language extensions

 The simple, modular design of SQLite makes it a good platform for prototyping new, experimental database language features or ideas.